Storm.jpg

 Most attorneys charge by the hour for a divorce because no one can predict how long a divorce fight might last.
 Hourly fees will pay your attorney to continue to fight.
 If you must fight, this is what you want.

 However, if you are interested in an early agreement, then hourly fees can work against you.
-You don’t want to reward your attorney to continue to fight if that’s not what you want.
-Ask your attorney if they would be willing to charge you a flat fee to help negotiate an agreement.
-You can always start (and pay for) a fight later.
+You don’t want to pay your attorney to continue to fight if that’s not what you want.

 4. Our experience has been that if an agreement can be explored BEFORE any case is filed in court, then most of our clients can reach an early agreement and bypass the storm.